Towards Understanding the Characteristics of Code Generation Errors Made by Large Language Models: Related Work

-Evaluating the quality of LLM-generated code can reveal the current approach’s shortcomings and guide future improvement.
-While prior research has delved into various facets such as robustness~\cite{ arakelyan2023exploring, liu2023reliability}, security~\cite{pearce2022asleep}, and usability~\cite{barke2023grounded, al2022readable}, studies specifically examining the correctness of LLM-generated code~\cite{chen2021evaluating, nguyen2022empirical, jesse2023large, liu2023refining, liu2023no} are of particular relevance to our work.
+\smalltitle{Quality of LLM-generated Code.} Evaluating the quality of LLM-generated code can reveal the current approach’s shortcomings and guide future improvement.
+While prior research has delved into facets such as robustness~\cite{ arakelyan2023exploring, liu2023reliability}, security~\cite{pearce2022asleep, steenhoek2024comprehensive}, and attention alignment~\cite{kou2023model}, studies focusing on the correctness of LLM-generated code~\cite{chen2021evaluating, nguyen2022empirical, jesse2023large, liu2023refining, liu2023no} are of particular relevance to our work.

-Liu~\etal~\cite{liu2023refining} evaluated the quality of code generated by ChatGPT, addressing various factors, including compilation and runtime errors, output correctness, coding style, maintainability, and performance.
-Their work, however, focused more on concrete error types.
-By contrast, our work focuses on code generation.
-We investigate a broader range of LLMs and examine the error characteristics' correlations with prompt complexity, code similarity, etc.

-Pan \etal~\cite{pan2023understanding} introduced a taxonomy centered on code translation bugs.
-These bug types include code translate-specific problems (\eg, semantics differences between different programming languages) and logic and data-related bugs (\eg, the inclusion of logic not in source code and mismatched output data structure), which share some similarities with us.
-However, there is a key distinction in the origin of errors where {Pan \etal's work focuses on code-to-code translation, while our focus is on the issues in LLMs' code generation from natural language specifications.}
+Liu~\etal~\cite{liu2023refining} evaluated the quality of code generated by ChatGPT, addressing factors such as compilation/runtime errors and coding style.
+Different from their work, we investigated a broader range of LLMs and analyzed fine-grained error characteristics and their correlations with task complexity, test pass rates, etc. Pan \etal~\cite{pan2023understanding} introduced a taxonomy for LLM's code translation bugs.
+A key distinction is in the origin of errors, where {Pan \etal's work focuses on code-to-code translation, while our work focuses on NL-to-code generation.} Our study also identifies distinct semantic error characteristics (e.g., \textit{wrong (logical) direction}) and syntactic error characteristics (e.g., \textit{missing/incorrect code block}).

 Finally, Liu \etal~\cite{liu2023no} conducted a study of the quality of code generated by ChatGPT, assessing their correctness, understandability, and security.
 In their examination of code correctness, {they} primarily focused on compile errors {and runtime crashes}.
 Our research differs from theirs in two key respects: (1) Our {study} subjects are more diverse with both open-source and closed-source models; (2) our taxonomy also considers behavior deviations informed by test failures in addition to compiling errors and crashes.
 Based on the findings, we further provide actionable suggestions and implications for future enhancements in LLM-enabled code generation.